ncth/homebridge-dlink-dspW115/README.md

 You can now use your PIN and control the device with this plugin.

-Configure the plugin in the homebridge gui.
+Configure your plug in the plugins settings in the Homebridge gui.